 GUDP emphasizes the commercial perspectives of the projects and to ensure that the business part of the projects is thought through, all projects must complete a Business Model Canvas and answer additional questions in the application form.
 However, this does not apply to projects that focus on the contribution of the organic sector to public goods (type 2 projects).
 These requirements should together provide an overview of the business model, organization and economy of the intended product(s).
 The information should be based on facts with references to relevant sources.
 It is important to support the information with data describing e.g. market size and growth rates.

-For more information about business plans, see 'Guideline for completing the application forms for The Organic Research, Development and Demonstration Programme (Organic RDD) 6' (A29-A33) under 'Ansøgningsmateriale' at GUDP's website.
+For more information about business plans, see 'Guideline for completing the application forms for The Organic Research, Development and Demonstration Programme (Organic RDD) 7' (A29-A34) here.

 Procedure for the processing of applications